 Ambiguity is the enemy of faith because it undermines certainty and faith is being certain (Heb.
 11:1).
 To the degree that you are uncertain, you are not walking in faith.
 If you are in two minds about who God is and what he has said, you will not experience his grace (Jas 1:6-7).

 How do we cultivate ambiguity?
-Ask questions nobody can answer.
+By asking questions nobody can answer.
 Talk at length about the ancient past or the distant future.
 Get obsessed with heaven, hell, and the after-life.
 Emphasize the teachings of early church fathers over the teachings of the New Testament.
 Honor uncertainty over conviction.

 Where does ambiguity come from?
 Again, religion is not to blame for religion prefers dogma and orthodoxy.
 Philosophy, in contrast, trades in the market for ideas, and the more the better.

 It’s fun to debate ideas and it’s healthy to entertain contrary notions.
 It’s how we learn.
 But if we are always learning and never coming to the knowledge of the Truth, something is wrong (2 Tim 3:7).
 As someone once said, “Don’t be so certain of your uncertainties that you reject Truth.”

 The gospel is unambiguous.
 It is the singular message that reveals one Truth, one Way, one Spirit, one body, one faith, one baptism, and one God and Father of all (Eph 4:4-6, Gal 1:9).

 3. Glorify doubt

 The only way to cope with bad questions and ambiguity is to embrace doubt as a virtue.
 “It’s in doubting that we grow,” says the philosopher.
 But doubt is not always a stepping stone to growth.
-Doubt is a door that leads either to faith or unbelief.
+Doubt is a door that leads to faith or unbelief.

 By sowing uncertainty the religious doubt-dealer can capture a market in which to push his faithless goods.
 And by promoting doubt the philosopher can stay in the business of inventing and trading ideas, even ideas about God and his grace.